 Looking ahead to 2020

 It can be very easy to fall into the trap of adding new ideas onto the to-do list or coming up with more projects that you want to deliver so 2020 for me is about keeping a steady pace, focus on existing projects and keep wellbeing front and centre in my plans.

-If you take only one thing away from reading this I hope that it’s to slow yourself down and put yourself first.
-The world might seem as though it’s operating at a million miles an hour but it’s not, give yourself space and time to reflect on what really matters.
+If you take only one thing away from reading this, I hope that it’s slowing yourself down and put yourself first.
+The world might appear it’s operating at a million miles an hour but it’s not.
+Give yourself space and time to reflect on what really matters.